Germany - HR & HR Software Guide

 - General employment

 Accounting standards must adhere to German commercial Generally Accepted Accounting Principles (GAAP) or International Financial Reporting Standards (IFRS).
 It is necessary to prepare annual financial reports.
-Taxpayers must retain their books in Germany, though electronic bookkeeping is also transferred abroad with the tax authorities’ prior authorization.
+Taxpayers must retain their books in Germany, though electronic bookkeeping is transferred abroad with the tax authorities’ prior authorization.

 The standard corporate tax rate is 15%.